juntae9926/csi_segmentation/README.md

 ### Preparation

-Download the pretrained DETR models [Google Drive](https://drive.google.com/drive/folders/1DlN8uWHT2WaKruarGW2_XChhpZeI9MFG?usp=sharing) [BaiduYun](https://pan.baidu.com/s/12omUNDRjhAeGZ5olqQPpHA)(passcode:alge) on COCO and save it to the pretrained path.
+If you want to use pretrained DETR models [Google Drive](https://drive.google.com/drive/folders/1DlN8uWHT2WaKruarGW2_XChhpZeI9MFG?usp=sharing) [BaiduYun](https://pan.baidu.com/s/12omUNDRjhAeGZ5olqQPpHA)(passcode:alge) on COCO and save it to the pretrained path.

 ### Training